micmejia/bible-dump/NKJV/Jeremiah/Jer 49.md

 For thus says the Lord: "Behold, those whose judgment _was_ not to drink of the cup have assuredly drunk.
 And _are_ you the one who will altogether go unpunished?
 You shall not go unpunished, but you shall surely drink _of it._

 ###### 13
-For I have sworn by Myself," says the Lord, "that Bozrah shall become a desolation, a reproach, a [^e]waste, and a curse.
-And all its cities shall be perpetual [^f]wastes."
+For I have sworn by Myself," says the Lord, "that Bozrah shall become a desolation, a reproach, a waste, and a curse.
+And all its cities shall be perpetual wastes."

 ###### 14
 I have heard a message from the Lord, And an ambassador has been sent to the nations: "Gather together, come against her, And rise up to battle!